3rd Fighter Squadron (Commando): Philippines Campaign

 The squadron was immediately tasked with orders for the following day; to bomb and strafe enemy-held airfields on Mindanao, one of them being the former Del Monte Field which was used to evacuate General MacArthur to Australia in 1942.
 The mission was largely uneventful, with the airfields being put temporarily out of action and two enemy planes destroyed on the ground.
 For the next several weeks, the squadron flew missions throughout the Philippines.

 On 9 January 1945, two Corps of the Sixth United States Army landed on the shores of Lingayen Gulf on Luzon, just a few miles south of where the Japanese had invaded the island on 22 December 1941.
 From the landing beaches, the Corps drove south to the Manila area while maintaining a strong defensive line to the North.
 In this liberated beachhead, two major airfields plus smaller liaison landing strips were hastily constructed.
 On 13 January the 3rd flew a reconnaissance mission of southeast Luzon and discovered a concentration of enemy troops and equipment attempting to cross a river using a ferry.
 The pilots began strafing runs which destroyed the ferry and also leveled a village at the site.
 The Mustangs then attacked enemy vehicles up and down the road, destroying an estimated twelve to fifteen and damaging an undetermined number of vehicles.
 Also a sweep over the enemy-held airfield at Bulan destroyed a Mitsubishi A6M Zero in a revetment.
 The next day, ten squadron aircraft escorted some North American B-25 Mitchells in a strike on some enemy positions in the town of Aparri.
 After destroying the target, a neighboring airfield was strafed, destroying several enemy aircraft on the ground.
-On the way back over the Cagayan valley, several two-engine Japanese aircraft were seen heading north.
+On the way back over the Cagayan Valley, two two-engine Japanese aircraft were seen heading north.
 Both enemy aircraft were shot down without loss.